-The Lake District National Park are said to be the most beautiful national park in Britain, so we decided to hop there for a couple of days.
+The Lake District National Park is said to be the most beautiful national park in Britain, so we decided to hop there for a couple of days.
 Traditionally I met my fiancee in London where we were waiting for a night Megabus to Edinburgh, which departs daily at 22:30 from London Victoria Coach Station.

 Emperor Hadrian’s legacy

 Hadrian’s Wall, also called as a Roman Wall was a defensive fortification in the Roman province of Britannia.
 It was built after 122 AD.
-Hadrian’s Wall ran from the banks of the river Tyne near the North Sea to the Solway Firth on the Irish Sea.
+Hadrian’s Wall ran from the banks of the River Tyne near the North Sea to the Solway Firth on the Irish Sea.
 Totally length was 80

 roman miles (117,5km) (Pic.
 3).

-Hadrian’s wall was built in general on the range of hills situated on the south edge of Northumberland National Park.
+Hadrian’s Wall was built in general on the range of hills situated on the south edge of Northumberland National Park.
 Hadrian took advantage from hills assymetricity,

 because north hillsides are very steep and hard to reach by enemies.